Wacky-sama/TRACE/README.md

 # 🚀 TRACE: Tracking Alumni for Centralized Events

-> A centralized platform for managing and tracking alumni-related events, approvals, and user roles.
+> An event management system for CSU-Gonzaga that streamlines alumni registration, check-in, and attendance tracking using secure QR code verification and real-time dashboards.

 ## 🛠️ Running the System (Development Stage)